We’re committed to providing members with peace of mind.

 Lucio Di Bartolomeo is an Employer Director appointed by the Ai Group.
 He joined the AustralianSuper Board on 31 March 2008.
 Lucio is currently Chair of Australia Post, Chair of Australian Naval Infrastructure Pty Ltd, Chair of Health Infrastructure NSW and a Director of Moorebank Intermodal Company.
 His previous experience includes Chair of Macquarie Generation, Chair of Northwest Rapid Transit, Director of Frontier, Managing Director of ADI Limited and Country Director of Thales Australia.
 Lucio has held several senior positions within the transport industry including Managing Director of FreightCorp and President of the Australasian Railway Association.
 Lucio is a qualified civil engineer and has a Master's degree in Engineering Science from the University of NSW.

 John Dixon is an Employer Director appointed on 26 September 2019.
 John has more than 35 years’ experience as a CEO or executive and non-executive director, predominantly within the logistics and services sector.
 His previous experience includes Executive Director/COO Linfox, Executive Director/COO Skilled Engineering, Managing Director Westgate Logistics, Managing Director Silk Logistics Group and Chair of a privately-owned transport company.
 For many years John has supported the charity Young Endeavour Youth Scheme and is a member of the scheme’s advisory board.
-John is a member of FAICD and a non-executive director of the AiGroup.
+John is a graduate of the Australian Institute of Company Directors (GAICD) and a non-executive director of the AiGroup.